RoarkGit/Blue-Academy/content/savage-guides/alexander/a8s.md

 The rest of the party can whittle down Blaster but should not push it to 50% or use long cooldowns yet.
 Blaster should be pulled to the east side since that is where Swindler will be spawning.
-Once Swindler spawns, all the DPS (except the off-tank) should do full Moon Flute openers to burn down both Blaster and Swindler ASAP.
+Once Swindler spawns, all the DPS (except the off-tank) should do full Moon Flute Openers to burn down both Blaster and Swindler ASAP.
 Our goal is to skip all of the mechanics for these bots, but we'll go over what they are, anyway.